stardust-88/WhatsApp-Text-Analysis/README.md

 # WhatsApp-Text-Analysis
-Worked on the Whatsapp text file and performed comprehensive data analysis and therefore extracted meaningful informations and texting patterns of the individuals concerned with the chat.
+Worked on the Whatsapp text file and performed comprehensive data analysis and therefore extracted meaningful informations and texting patterns of the individuals concerned with the chat.<br>
-Some important visualizations resulted from this work:
+##### Some important visualizations resulted from this work:

 <img src="images/image1.png">